 Phewww – now that’s a long post.
 But we are sure it’s worth the effort to put this together.

-Gentlemen, the way we dress DO AFFECTS the way we are perceived by others.
+Gentlemen, the way we dress DOES AFFECT the way we are perceived by others.

 “Do you think one acts like a manager before being promoted to be a manager or the other way around.”